 Phlox paniculata, ‘Garden Phlox’, ‘Perennial Phlox’, ‘Summer Phlox’, ‘Fall Phlox’, ‘Tall Garden Phlox’

-Clumps of flowers in tones of pink, red, purple or white are a sign of Phlox paniculata.
+Clumps of flowers in tones of pink, red, purple or white are a sign of Phlox paniculata, or garden phlox or tall phlox.
 Named after its pannicles (clustered blossoms), this plant is often grown as a small shrub, or trained to a bushing habit.
 It originates in the eastern and central United States, and can be found in eastern Canada as well.

 Twelve separate cultivars of Phlox paniculata have gained the Award of Garden Merit.
-It’s incredibly widely grown as an ornamental plant, and is popular worldwide.
+Tall phlox or garden phlox is incredibly widely grown as an ornamental plant, and is popular worldwide.

 Phlox drummondii, ‘Drummond’s Phlox’, ‘Annual Phlox’